 - The implementation of Infection control measures in low and lower-middle income countries

 - Antimicrobial resistance (AMR)

 Upon completion of their research, additional funding may also be available for recipients to attend an ISID event to present their findings, either at the International Congress on Infectious Diseases or the International Meeting on Emerging Diseases and Surveillance.

 The highest ranked research proposal will receive the Norman Stein Research Grant named in honor ISID’s Executive Director from 1986-2017.

-Applications should be made using our online submissions system by April 1st and include:
+Applications should be made using our online submissions system and include:

 Upon completion, a short written report on the outcomes of research must be submitted to the Society.
 ISID also encourages recipients of grants to present their results at scientific meetings and to submit them for publication in peer-reviewed journals including, but not limited to, the International Journal of Infectious Diseases.

-Proposals will be reviewed by experts in the field of infectious diseases chosen by the Society and grants awarded by ISID’s Research Committee in collaboration with the ISID research program’s director and manager.
+Proposals will be reviewed by experts in the field of infectious diseases chosen by the Society and grants awarded by ISID’s Research Committee in collaboration with ISID's Scientific Program Managers.